gerald-e/WADSBP_AirBnB/Readme.md

 5. Evaluation, design and show the results
 6. Deployment

-The developed code  for the analysis can he found in the [notebook](https://github.com/gerald-e/WADSBP_AirBnB).
+The developed code  for the analysis can he found in the [notebook](https://github.com/gerald-e/WADSBP_AirBnB/blob/master/AirBnB%20accomondation.ipynb).

-To read the blog post associated with the article, you can go [here](https://medium.com/p/e0a70f3534ac/).

 ## File Descriptions